lsegura06/Potential-enigma/README.md

 ## Installation
-N/A
+inquirer@8.2.4

 ## Usage
-Answer a series of questions to create a ReadMe file
+answer a set of questions to generate a readme

 ## Contributing
-Leo
+leo

 ## Test